WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 If this procedure must be followed consistently and without deviation, relying only on knowledge-base instructions may not be sufficient.

 ---
 **Note:** For the sake of simplicity, this example uses identity verification based on Employee ID, first name, and last name.
 This is only intended to make the workflow easier to understand.
-In a production environment, this step would typically be replaced by a more advanced authentication and authorization mechanism.
+In a production environment, this step would typically be replaced by a more advanced authentication and authorization mechanisms.

 ---